dedis/odyssey/docs/domanager.md

 ## Catalog

-To create a new catalog, ensure that your Darc has the spawn:catalog rule on it, and then use `catadmin`.
+To create a new catalog (ie. an instance of the catalog smart contract), ensure that your Darc has the spawn:catalog rule on it, and then use `catadmin`.
 You will need the `BC` variable set, which should be set in your `variables.sh` file.

 ```bash
 source ../../variables.sh